Skip to main content

 Homes Victoria makes a maintenance claim against you

-If Homes Victoria makes a maintenance claim against you, it is important you don’t ignore it, even if you no longer live in public housing – especially if you believe you are not responsible for what is being claimed, or that a possible exemption applies.
+If Homes Victoria makes a maintenance claim against you, it is important you don’t ignore it, even if you no longer live in public housing – especially if you believe that you are not responsible for what is being claimed, or a possible exemption applies.

 Homes Victoria can only claim costs for damage if you or a visitor damage your home or common areas either intentionally or through negligence.